Saint John of God Museum - Casa de los Pisa in Granada

 ☆ Albaicin and Sacromonte Guided Tour: discover this old arab quarter of Granada with this guided tour.

-Casa de los Pisa, where the Museo of Juan de Dios is located, was built by the Pisa family in the fifteenth century.
-The family of Pisa is famous for hosting San Juan de Dios at thier home to cure his illness.
+The Casa de los Pisa, where this museum is located, was built by the Pisa family in the fifteenth century.
+This rich family became famous for looking after Saint John of God when he was very ill.

-San Juan de Dios died on 8 March 1550s in this house.
-Pisa family preserved all the furniture and belondings of San Juan de Dios as it was when he lived there.
+He died on 8 March 1550s in this house.
+The Pisa family preserved all the furniture and his belondings as they were when the saint lived there.

-In the nineteenth century, the building was acquired by the Hospitaller Order of St John of God, considered one of the most important elements of their heritage.
+In the nineteenth century, the building was acquired by the Hospitaller Order of St John of God, who consider it one of the most important elements of their heritage.

-The Museum of San Juan de Dios is considered as a valuable source of history and most important of its kind in Andalusia.
-The museum contains a file important documents of the management of hospitals.
+This museum is considered as a valuable source of history and the most important of its kind in Andalusia.

 More Information in Granada Buses.